Indigenous Community Programs

-We are proud to say that Urban Poling has built positive relationships with Aboriginal Communities since our inception.
+We are proud to say that Urban Poling has built positive relationships with Indigenous Communities since our inception.
 This mainly stems to the passion and drive of occupational therapist and owner, Mandy Shintani.
-Mandy worked with the Squamish First Nation communities during her career as an occupational therapist and decided at that time that she wanted to make a positive impact on Aboriginal health and wellness.
+Mandy worked with the Squamish First Nation communities during her career as an occupational therapist and decided at that time that she wanted to make a positive impact on Indigenous health and wellness.

 Our community packages, which offer wholesale pricing, include both training as well as poles and all come with a high level of customer service and care.
 Contact Us for a wholesale order form.

 The unique benefits of our program is that it is self-sustaining and can be taught by Aboriginal people within the community.
 Our programs are used in these communities within a variety of areas including:

 - General Fitness Programs

 - Physical Rehabilitation – Post Surgery, Hip/Knee Etc.

 - School Programs – Adolescent Physical Education Modules

 - Pre & Post Natal Programs